JustOmar21/Contact-Info-List/README.md

 ### This is a simple responsive web application for managing contact information.
 ### Users can add, edit, and delete contacts.
-### The application supports Regex Implemention for all fields
+### The application supports Regex implementation for all fields
 ### The application uses HTML, CSS, JavaScript and Bootstrap.

 # Features